blenderskool/blenderskool-documentation/src/kaleidoscope/user-preferences.md

 	hBMdx0omd_k
 </youtube>

-In this video I will be showing you all the User Preferences Setting of the Kaleidoscope add-on in Blender.There are a few settings that come with the Kaleidoscope add-on which are other utitility options to improve your experience.
+In this video I will be showing you all the User Preferences Setting of the Kaleidoscope add-on in Blender.
+There are a few settings that come with the Kaleidoscope add-on which are other utitility options to improve your experience.

 ## Options